Just-Joe-Barnes/twitch-trading-cards/README.md

 ## Card Grading (Admin Only)

-Admins can grade any card from the `/admin/grading` page.
-Selecting a user and card will assign a random grade from 1–10 and mark the card as slabbed.
-Graded cards display a plastic "slab" overlay with the project logo and grade value.
+Admins can initiate grading for any card from the `/admin/grading` page.
+Once started, grading takes 24 hours to complete unless an admin overrides the timer.
+When finished, the card is slabbed with a random grade from 1–10 and displays a plastic "slab" overlay with the grade value.